patrickjolliffe/presentations/charset/charset.md

 ```

 ---
+#Oracle 9i

+* Character Sets
+  * `AL32UTF8`
+  * `...`
+* Length Semantics

+^
+char/byte

+---
 #National Character Set

 * `AL16UTF16/UTF8`
 * `NCHAR,NVARCHAR2,NCLOB`

 ^
+historically
-alternative characterset unicode character data ... database that does not have a Unicode database character set.
+alternative for unicode data
- Another reason for choosing a national character set is that the properties of a different character encoding scheme may be more desirable for extensive character processing operations.
- AL16UTF16/UTF8
-An alternative character set that enables you to store Unicode character data in a database that does not have a Unicode database character set.
-Another reason for choosing a national character set is that the properties of a different character encoding scheme may be more desirable for extensive character processing operations.
- Another reason for choosing a national character set is that the properties of a different character encoding scheme may be more desirable for extensive character processing operations.
-Oracle recommends using SQL CHAR, VARCHAR2, and CLOB data types in AL32UTF8 database to store Unicode character data.
-SQL NCHAR, NVARCHAR2, and NCLOB data types are not supported by some database features.
+now recommendation use SQL CHAR, VARCHAR2, and CLOB data types in AL32UTF8 database to store Unicode character data
+not supported by some database features.
 Most notably, Oracle Text and XML DB do not support these data types.

-[.code-highlight: 1-9]

----
-#Oracle 9i

-* CharSets
-  * `AL32UTF8`
-  * `...`
-* Length Semantics (char/byte)
+in 8i multiple possibilities
+NCLOB data stored as AL16UTF16 even for UTF8
+from 9i, AL16UTF16 (default) or UTF8 (deprecated)

+(Doc ID 276914.1)

 ---